-- March 9, 2010: ISDA submission to the MOF Working Group on Foreign Investment in India - June 11, 2010: ISDA submission to the MOF Working Group on Foreign Investment in India - June 22, 2010: ISDA submission to the MOF Working Group on Foreign Investment in India - October 4, 2010: ISDA submission to RBI on the draft Report of the Internal Group on Introduction of Credit Default Swaps for Corporate Bonds - October 8, 2010: ISDA submission to the MOF on Report of the Working Group on Foreign Investment in India - March 8, 2011: ISDA submission to RBI on the draft Guidelines on Credit Default Swaps for Corporate Bonds - April 26, 2012: ISDA submission to MOF in response to the Finance Bill 2012 - May 4, 2012: ISDA submission to MOF with regard to service tax in response to the Finance Bill 2012 - October 12, 2012: ISDA submission to RBI, MOF and the FSLRC on 'Consistency of netting application to spur financial market growth' - October 16, 2012: ISDA submission to RBI on the draft Guidelines on Management of Intra-Group Transactions and Exposures - January 31, 2013: ISDA submission to RBI on the draft Guidelines on Capital Requirements for Bank Exposures to Central Counterparties - March 20, 2013: ISDA submission to RBI, the Ministry of Finance (MOF) and CCIL on CCIL's Forex Forward Guaranteed Segment - July 15, 2013: ISDA submission to The Ministry of Finance on Report of the Financial Sector Legislative Reforms Commission - February 28, 2014: ISDA submission to CCIL on USD/INR Segment Procedure to be adopted for allocation of funds shortage if shortage exceeds available resource.
-This submission is not yet public. - March 14, 2014: ISDA submission to CCIL on Intra-day Mark-to-Market Margin Collection in CCIL's CCP Cleared Segments.
-This submission is not yet public. - March 21, 2014: ISDA submission to CCIL on Segregation and Portability Related Changes & Clearing member Structure.
+- March 9, 2010: ISDA submission to the MOF Working Group on Foreign Investment in India - June 11, 2010: ISDA submission to the MOF Working Group on Foreign Investment in India - June 22, 2010: ISDA submission to the MOF Working Group on Foreign Investment in India - October 4, 2010: ISDA submission to RBI on the draft Report of the Internal Group on Introduction of Credit Default Swaps for Corporate Bonds - October 8, 2010: ISDA submission to the MOF on Report of the Working Group on Foreign Investment in India - March 8, 2011: ISDA submission to RBI on the draft Guidelines on Credit Default Swaps for Corporate Bonds - April 26, 2012: ISDA submission to MOF in response to the Finance Bill 2012

+- May 4, 2012: ISDA submission to MOF with regard to service tax in response to the Finance Bill 2012 - October 12, 2012: ISDA submission to RBI, MOF and the FSLRC on 'Consistency of netting application to spur financial market growth' - October 16, 2012: ISDA submission to RBI on the draft Guidelines on Management of Intra-Group Transactions and Exposures - January 31, 2013: ISDA submission to RBI on the draft Guidelines on Capital Requirements for Bank Exposures to Central Counterparties - March 20, 2013: ISDA submission to RBI, the Ministry of Finance (MOF) and CCIL on CCIL's Forex Forward Guaranteed Segment - July 15, 2013: ISDA submission to The Ministry of Finance on Report of the Financial Sector Legislative Reforms Commission - February 28, 2014: ISDA submission to CCIL on USD/INR Segment Procedure to be adopted for allocation of funds shortage if shortage exceeds available resource. - March 14, 2014: ISDA submission to CCIL on Intra-day Mark-to-Market Margin Collection in CCIL's CCP Cleared Segments. - March 21, 2014: ISDA submission to CCIL on Segregation and Portability Related Changes & Clearing member Structure. - June 6, 2014: ISDA submission to Reserve Bank of India regards to the Report of the Working Group on Resolution Regimes for Financial Institutions.
 This submission is not yet public.